Securitization (international relations): Affected sectors

 However, a securitization could easily involve more than one of these sectors.
 In the case of the 2003 invasion of Iraq, one could say that the conflict was securitized militarily; weapons of mass destruction was one reason for the invasion.
 However, the war was also securitized as a societal problem; human rights in Saddam Hussein's Iraq was mentioned in the public rationale.

 Another example for securitized sectors are immigration and refugee issues.
 Concerns of terrorist infiltration are regularly cited as grounds for the tight control of borders.
-Because it is easier to securitize an issue following the September 11 attacks, this concern for safety and security has taken attention away from the economic factors that have always been at play in international migration.
-In addition, also in migrants' countries of origin, diaspora, emigration, and citizenship issues can be securitized.
+As it is easier to securitize an issue following the September 11 attacks, this concern for safety and security has taken attention away from the economic factors that have always been at play in international migration.
+In addition, in migrants' countries of origin, diaspora, emigration, and citizenship issues can be securitized.

 As a tactic

 Since securitized subjects can receive a disproportionate amount of attention and resources compared to unsuccessfully securitized subjects, some political strategists suggest that existing public policy issues can find more clout and attention among the public if advocates on these subjects succeed in securitizing them.

 For example, theorists suggest that advocates of space exploration could achieve more success by convincing state actors of the merits of their proposals around the rubric of security rather than science: that space exploration could be framed around how it protects humanity from looming existential threats such as meteorites, rather than around how it helps advance scientific knowledge.

 The existential threat of climate change is another example of an issue that is beginning to become securitized, for example by the trend to declare a climate change emergency.
 Though as of 2020, in the opinion of Anatol Lieven, the threat of global warming has not been securitized anywhere near as much as it needs to in order to trigger the substantial changes in government policy needed to give the world a chance to hit the IPCC 1.5 °C target.
 Lieven argues that securitisation would be especially helpful with climate change as it would enable more military experts to speak out on the subject, with military officers being the one type of expert that conservatives tend to widely respect.
 On the other hand, in a paper published by the Transnational Institute Nick Buxton argues that "framing the climate crisis as a security issue is deeply problematic as it ultimately reinforces a militarised approach to climate change that is likely to deepen the injustices for those most affected by the unfolding crisis.
 The danger of security solutions is that, by definition, they seek to secure what exists–an unjust status quo."